Data & Insights

 Guided by the data.

-Gathering and processing local data is crucial to the success of the Planet Youth initiative.
-We collaborate with local school districts to facilitate the survey to Grade 10 students in our pilot communities, employing strict measures to ensure confidentiality at every step of the process.
+Gathering and analyzing local data is central to the success of the Planet Youth initiative.
+In Calgary, we work closely with local school districts to conduct surveys with Grade 10 students.
+In 2025, we expanded participation to include youth from the broader community as well as participate in qualitative research, using strict measures to ensure confidentiality at every stage.

 Identify

 It starts with learning from youth themselves.
-The survey is designed to identify key youth risk and protective factors, giving us valuable insights into community strengths and needs.
+The survey is designed to identify key youth risk and protective factors, and when combined with qualitative research, it provides valuable insights into both community strengths and areas of need.

 Act